thimonpelka/MiniPay/README.md

 - integration tests
 - frontend tests
 - simple payment service uses development server (if only used for testing, this is fine)
+- uniform api responses (create middleware which intercepts all responses and returns a standard format); especially for errors
+- add more currencies to enum in backend
+- pagination for list endpoints in backend/frontend (list all providers especially)
+- serve angular app with nginx in production